MauroAndretta/AIFootballPredictions/README.md

 By using this software, you agree that the authors and contributors are not responsible or liable for any losses or damages of any kind incurred as a result of using the software or relying on the predictions made by the system.

-The authors of this project do not guarantee the accuracy, reliability, or completeness of any information provided.
-Use the predictions at your own risk, and always consider the unpredictability of sports events.

-By using this software, you agree that the authors and contributors are not responsible or liable for any losses or damages of any kind incurred as a result of using the software or relying on the predictions made by the system.